ninadkhire/ninadkhire.github.io/justcounter.md

 1. Count anything without any limit using On-screen buttons or volume buttons.
 2. Specially designed as a Mantra or japa counter for chanting.
 3. Customizable haptic feedback.
-4. Simple interface and completely free of advertisements ( ad free ).
+4. Simple interface and completely free of advertisements (AD FREE).
-- Press the Big button to increase the counter.
-- Press the Small button to decrease the counter.
-It's that simple.
 5. It has memory.
-It remembers the count always.
+It always keeps the count.
 6. Use volume buttons as UP or DOWN buttons.
 7. It has two modes, count using On-screen buttons or using Volume-buttons mode.
 8. Lifetime count : It shows how many times you have increased the counter.